valeriamurguiag/valeriamurguiag/README.md

 - Agile Methodologies: SCRUM.

 ##  Currently Working On:
-An executable library developed with Node.js that allows users to identify and validate links while reporting statistics of Markdown files.
-(Node.js, JavaScript, Unit Testing) 👾
+A CRUD and SPA application developed with React, through which a restaurant can take orders using a tablet and send them to the kitchen to be prepared orderly and efficiently, solving the same problem: how to keep the interface and status synchronized.
+(React, JavaScript, CSS, Unit Testing) 👾

 ## Contact
 - valeria.murguia.g@gmail.com